TasengMancheykhun/cloud_notes/README.md

 * docker run
   * command used to create and start a new container from a specified Docker image
+  * Eg. `docker run nginx` runs an instance of the nginx application on the host if the image is present in the host.
+If it is not present in the host, it will go to docker hub and pull the imae down.

 *  Option to use with 'docker run' to run a container in the background (detached mode)
   * -d

 * docker start
   * command used to restart an existing, stopped Docker container

 * docker run --name custom_name
   * command to specify a custom name for a container when starting it.